When it comes to loft windows, there is really only one name to turn to in the industry: Velux.

 Overall, the cons of opting for Velux windows are minor and can be easily overcome with a couple of simple additions, making the brand ideal for all roof windows.

-Here at LMB Loft Conversions, we are fully approved Velux skylight and roof window suppliers, helping to turn your dark loft space into a room that’s brightly lit with plenty of natural sunlight.
+Here at LMB Group, we are fully approved Velux skylight and roof window suppliers, helping to turn your dark loft space into a room that’s brightly lit with plenty of natural sunlight.
 Our experienced team have the skills and knowledge required to find the perfect position for your Velux windows, and carry out all installation to the highest quality.